AP-openProjects/Dev-Guide-1A/README.md

 Guia para desarrolladores web en la que se pueden ver los conocimientos basicos que uno debe saber para ser un buen desarrollador web

---- Proyect made by Luciano Tomás Riente, Tomás Nobile y Joustin Ortiz Franco ---
+--- Project made by Luciano Tomás Riente, Tomás Nobile y Joustin Ortiz Franco ---

 Guide for web developers where it can be seen the basic knowledge that someone has to know to be a good web developer